 - favorable reviews from reputable professional selection sources

-- representation of current ideas and events
+- current ideas and events

-- representation of important genre or trend
+- importance of genre or trend

 - physical limitations of the building